Medicaid

 Medicare ‘Part E’ Would Let Even Non-Retirees Join Under New Bill

 A new bill could let all Americans choose Medicare, even if they're not retired.
-The Choose Medicare Act would create “Part E,” a public option you could buy on the ACA marketplace using subsidies.
-Learn how it works, what it covers, and how it could lower your costs.
+The Choose Medicare Act would create "Part E," a public option on the ACA marketplace.

 ACA Subsidies: How Do They Work?

 Not sure how ACA subsidies work?
-These government discounts help lower your monthly health insurance costs, and most people who buy their own coverage qualify.
-Learn who’s eligible, how to apply, and where you can use your savings.
+These government discounts lower monthly health insurance costs, and most people who buy coverage qualify.

 Understanding ABLE Accounts: How They Work and How They Can Benefit You